keboola/connection-docs/components/extractors/communication/gmail/index.md

 * TOC
 {:toc}

-The Gmail Messages extractor allows you to fetch data from your Gmail account.
+The Gmail Messages data source connector allows you to fetch data from your Gmail account.

 ## Authorization
-[Create a new configuration](/components/#creating-component-configuration) of the **Gmail Messages** extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the **Gmail Messages** connector.
 Then click **Authorize Account** to [authorize the configuration](/components/#authorization).
 **Your inbox is accessed as read only.**